Support Athens by Locals!

 After arriving at the top of the Acropolis Hill with the wheelchair lift, physically challenged visitors can use two new disabled routes on the north and east sides of the Parthenon to move around and enjoy the majestic archaeological site.

 What’s more, the new disabled routes are laid on the ancient Panathenaic Way and highlight the ancient road in a very special way.
-The routes are planned to extend even further during the second phase of the project which is expected to start soon.
+The routes are planned to extend even further during the project’s second phase, which is expected to start soon.

-Lastly, there are already two 6-seat vehicles in place, doing trips from Dionysiou Areopagitou Street as well as from the top of the hill to and from the elevator to facilitate access to the lift.
+Lastly, there are already two 6-seat vehicles in place, making trips from Dionysiou Areopagitou Street and from the top of the hill to and from the elevator to facilitate access to the lift.

 For hotels that are located close to the Acropolis and the Parthenon read our guide with the best hotels near Acropolis